-TMD Disorder Melbourne
+TMD Specialist In Melbourne

 Your temporomandibular joint is a hinge connecting your jaw to the temporal bones of your skull—these are located in from your ears.
 This joint allows you to move your jaw so you can eat and talk as well as yawn.
 Medical problems with your jaw and the facial muscles which control your jaw are known as temporomandibular disorders (TMD) – sometimes confused as TMJ.